bagisto/bagisto-docs/docs/2.x/architecture/frontend.md

 # Blade

-**Bagisto** uses blade template engine that is included with **Laravel**.
-It does not restrict you from using plain PHP code in your templates.
-This [documentation](https://devdocs.bagisto.com/2.x/packages/views.html#directory-structure) provides an explanation of directory structure and package configuration for implementations.
+**Bagisto** utilizes the Blade template engine, which comes integrated with **Laravel**.
+It allows flexibility by permitting the use of both Blade components and plain PHP code within templates.
+This versatility empowers developers to craft dynamic and efficient solutions.
+For further insights into Bagisto's directory structure and package configuration, refer to the [documentation](https://devdocs.bagisto.com/2.x/packages/views.html#directory-structure).